High-Dose Methotrexate for Breast Cancer

 The trial protocol does not specify if you must stop all current medications, but you cannot use salicylates, non-steroidal anti-inflammatory drugs, or sulfonamide medications within one week of starting methotrexate.
 Existing anti-HER2 therapy can be continued as recommended in the guidelines.

-Is high-dose methotrexate generally safe for humans?
+Is there any evidence suggesting that high-dose methotrexate is likely to be safe for humans?

 Roy E. Strowd